 A low-pressure switch is factory-installed and located in the suction line internal to the unit.
 The switch is designed to protect the compressor from a loss of charge.
 Under normal conditions, the switch is closed.
 If the suction pressure falls below 5 psig, the switch will open and deenergize the unit.
-The switch will close again once the suction pressure increases above 20 psig.
-Please note that the switch interrupts the thermostat inputs to the unit.
-When the switch opens and then closes, there will be a 5 minute short cycling delay before the unit will energize.
+The switch will close again when the suction pressure increases above 20 psig.

-REPLAC REPLACEMENT PARTS
+REPLACEMENT PARTS

 Replacement parts are available through all Nordyne distributors.
 Please have the complete model and serial number of the unit when ordering replacement parts.

-ELE CTRICAL:
+ELECTRICAL:

 Capacitors Temperature Limit Switches

 Compressors Thermostats

 Contactors Time Delay Relays

 Pressure Switches Transformers

 Relays

 MOTORS:

-wer Motor an Motor

-СОМ PONENTS:

-Blower Assembly Fan Grille
+Blower Motor Fan Motor

-Cabinet Panels Filter/Driers

-Expansion Valves